adambatson/adambatson.github.io/projects/gbtis.md

 * Clear - Resets the canvas to a blank state
 * Cancel - Cancels the user session and returns to the Standby Screen
 * Continue - Saves the current message and returns to the Standby Screen

+## The Admin Window

+The Admin Window is displayed in the background of the system and is not visible to the users.
+If multiple screens are being used the admin window can be configured to display on a separate screen to that of the canvas/standby windows.
+The admin windows allows administrators to manage the system including shutdown, returning the system to standby and overriding the active user.